MAPF-Competition/web_resource/landing_page.md

 </div>
 </div>

+Interested?
+Here are three good reasons to join us:

 🛠️ **Low barriers:** the competition provides starter code, supporting tools and documentation, to help you quickly develop and validate your solutions.